Skip to Content

 Story

-After the damage has been determined and paid out to the customer, recovery only takes place with the liable insurer.
-At the moment, this also works with all risk insurance and insurers have experienced that it is an efficient process, especially because discussions between insurers are prevented as much as possible.
-As with all-risk insurance, the recovery takes place via Clearinghuis, based on the Simplified Claims Settlement Agreement (OVS).
+After the damage has been determined and paid out, recovery will take place with the liable insurer.
+At the moment, this is also the case with all-risk insurance, and insurers find it an efficient process.
+In particular, because discussions between insurers are avoided as much as possible.
+As with all-risk insurance, the recovery takes place via Clearinghuis, on the basis of the Simplified Claims Settlement Agreement (OVS).

 Background

-September 2014.
-On the A58 in Zeeland, one of the largest chain collisions ever takes place in our country.
-There are two dead, 23 (seriously) injured and about 150 vehicles involved.
+In September 2014, one of the largest chain collisions ever in our country took place on the A58 in Zeeland.
+Two people were killed, 23 were injured and about 150 vehicles were involved.
 Insurers quickly decide that the damage must be compensated by their own insurer, so that victims are helped as quickly as possible.
-The first idea for a Direct Claims Handling is born.
+The first idea for a Direct Claims Settlement was born.

 Developments in mobility

-Direct claims handling is also better suited to future developments in technology, alternative transport (e-bike, e-step) and data (connected car, connected traffic lights).
-These trends are leading to major shifts among insurers, who increasingly need to focus on more autonomous cars and on shifting car ownership to car sharing.
+Direct Claims Handling has many advantages for customers, but it is also a better fit for future developments in the field of technology, alternative transport (e-bike, e-scooter) and data (connected car, connected traffic lights).
+After all, these trends are leading to major shifts among insurers, who are increasingly having to focus on more autonomous cars and on car-sharing rather than car ownership.

-In the long term, it is therefore not even inconceivable that customers will place all damage (both material and injury) with one insurer (a first party insurance landscape).
-It may even be the case that there is no longer a mutual story to take place, but that is still future music.
+In the long term, it is not inconceivable that customers will incur all damage (both material and injury) with one insurer.
+We call this a first-party insurance landscape.
+It may even be the case that there is no longer a need for a mutual story, but that is still in the future.